Snake River Fishing

 Anglers Seated Around Table Enjoying Breakfast

-Meals: In the custom-built camp kitchen, Lynette and the guides produce a wide array of food.
+Meals: The guides produce a wide array of food in the custom-built camp kitchen.
 Breakfast includes a variety of free-range eggs, bacon, sausage, pancakes, French toast, fresh fruit, and juice.
-At lunchtime, there’s a sandwich and salad buffet, usually accompanied by the fish you’ve caught that morning.
-Dinners feature thick, juicy New York steaks, George's fried chicken...
-Lynette is famous for her carrot cake and other homemade goodies.
+At lunchtime, a sandwich and salad buffet is usually accompanied by the fish you’ve caught that morning.
+Dinners feature thick, juicy New York steaks, fried chicken... yummy desserts.
 With advance notice, they can cater to special diets.

 Getting to the Trip Start: